jlparkI/xGPR/docs/graph_kernels.rst

 implement these kernels with a "trick" that results in *linear scaling* with graph size and number of datapoints for both kernels.

-The ``GraphMiniARD`` is a GraphConv1d kernel that assigns a different lengthscale to different kinds of features for each node.
+The ``GraphMiniARD`` is a GraphRBF kernel that assigns a different lengthscale to different kinds of features for each node.
 You might have data, for example, where some features for each node describe that node, and some other features for that node describe its neighbors.
 If